jgm/pandoc/man/man1/pandoc.1.md

 -i, \--incremental
 :   Make list items in S5 display incrementally (one by one).

+\--xetex
+:   Create LaTeX outut suitable for processing by XeTeX.

 -N, \--number-sections
 :   Number section headings in LaTeX, ConTeXt, or HTML output.
     (Default is not to number them.)